You’ve launched a viable service/product. You’re in growth mode. It’s time to hit the gas. But wait: Where are you going?

 The strategic convergence of departments through our RevOps model entails the following areas of responsibility:

-Enablement: Enablement effort has a compounding effect on your business.
-The enablement team establishes best practices to marketing and customer service.
+- Enablement: Enablement effort has a compounding effect on your business.
+The enablement team establishes best practices for marketing and customer service.

 Revenue operations also gives companies an opportunity to align the front end of the business with finance and operations to accelerate growth.